Information on Submitting Ticks

 Preparing the tick:

-- Do not place the tick on tape.
+Do not put the tick on tape.

 Preparing the envelope: